osamamousa204/reading-notes-401/class-00.md

 5. Replace the comments or pseudo-code with real code.(plan)
 6. Optimize the real code.

-#### another acrticle or steps for problem solving:
+#### another article or steps for problem-solving:
 1. Understand and explain the problem to others
 2. plan
 3. Divide
 4. Stuck?
     * Debug
-    * Reassess and look to the problem frpm different perspective
+    * Reassess and look to the problem from different perspective
     * Research(google)
 5. Practice Practice Practice
 # Pretend Your Time is Worth $1,000/Hour and You’ll Become 100x More Productive